PostHog/posthog/README.md

 We also strongly believe 3rd party analytics don't work anymore in a world of Cookie laws, GDPR, CCPA and lots of other 4 letter acronyms.
 There should be an alternative to sending all of your users' personal information and usage data to 3rd parties.

-PostHog gives you full control over all your users' data, while letting engineers easily perform powerful analytics.
+PostHog gives you full control over all your users' data, while letting anyone easily perform powerful analytics.

 It means you can know who is using your app, how they're using, and where you lose users in the sign up process.